sui-foundation/awesome-sui/README.md

 - [RPC Tools (Polymedia)](https://rpcs.polymedia.app/) - A webapp that lets users find the fastest RPC for their location.
 [GitHub](https://github.com/juzybits/polymedia-rpcs)
 - [Polymedia Commando (Polymedia)](https://github.com/juzybits/polymedia-commando) - Sui command line tools to help with Sui airdrops (send coins to many addresses), gather data from different sources (Sui RPCs, Indexer.xyz, Suiscan), and more.
 - [YubiSui (MystenLabs)](https://github.com/MystenLabs/yubigen) - Create a Sui Wallet inside a yubikey and sign Sui transactions with it.
-- [`sui-dapp-kit-theme-creator`](https://sui-dapp-kit-theme-creator.app/) - Build custom Sui dApp Kit themes
+- [`sui-dapp-kit-theme-creator`](https://sui-dapp-kit-theme-creator.app/) - Build custom Sui dApp Kit themes.
-- [Minting Server (Mysten Labs)](https://github.com/MystenLabs/minting-server) - A scalable system architecture that can process multiple Sui transactions in parallel using a producer-consumer worker scheme
+- [Minting Server (Mysten Labs)](https://github.com/MystenLabs/minting-server) - A scalable system architecture that can process multiple Sui transactions in parallel using a producer-consumer worker scheme.
 - [SuiInfra](https://suinfra.io/) - Provide users and developers with up-to-date recommendations on the ideal RPCs to use for their needs.
 - [Sui RPC Proxy](https://github.com/SuiSec/sui-rpc-proxy) - Monitor and analyze the network requests made by the Sui wallet application and Sui dApps.